 Research can take many shapes in a health care setting.
 Scientists may collect information about disease rates or study samples in a laboratory.
 Those findings might lead to a clinical study, which applies knowledge to patients’ situations in order to find new approaches to disease prevention, diagnosis and treatment.
 Or, research might focus on how to improve prevention and wellness education at a regional, state or national level.

 As one of the most active pediatric research organizations in the state, our researchers contribute greatly to the scientific improvements in health care, disease management and prevention for children and families.
+Explore our 2022 research highlights in the Michigan Answers for Kids: Research Highlights booklet.

 Children and families can make a real difference in the future of medical science by participating in clinical research studies.
 Research studies include a wide variety of opportunities for children and families to make a difference.
 Some studies involve surveys, where patients and parents answer questions.
 Other studies involve giving clinical specimens, such as doing blood or urine tests.
 Select studies are known as clinical trials, which focus on curing disease, understanding prevention and improving quality of life.